What is Tableau?

 Tableau for the Data Scientist?

-Given that Tableau aims to “make analytics easy for analysts, executives, IT, everyone,” data scientists may view the software as, at best, beneath them and, at worst, a threat to their livelihood.
+Given that Tableau aims to make analytics easy for analysts, executives, IT, and everyone else, data scientists may view the software as, at best, beneath them and, at worst, a threat to their livelihood.

 Second point first.
-Popular and powerful as it is, Tableau is but one of many, many pieces of software used to glean insights from data.
-Note that in Lukas Biewald‘s depiction of the data science ecosystem, Tableau is one of six tools in one of four subcategories in one of two partitions of one of three columns.
+Popular and powerful as it is, Tableau is but one of many pieces of software used to glean insights from data.
 So even if everyone from the corner office to the reception desk is proficient in Tableau soon, plenty of programs will remain under the near exclusive purview of the data scientist.

 So perhaps the aspiring data scientist should just leave Tableau to the amateurs?
 Think again.
-Tableau Senior Software Engineer Robert Morton argues that his company’s software complements such data science standbys as R and Python.
+Tableau software complements such data science standbys as R and Python.
 While Tableau is not the best tool for cleaning or reshaping data, and its relational model doesn’t allow for procedural computations or offline algorithms, it does excel at data exploration and interactive analysis.
+Tableau even offers courses for data scientists looking to make use of the software.

 Sold on learning Tableau, or at least checking it out?
-You could be up to speed in as little as a few weeks thanks to Tableau’s three training options:
+You could be up to speed in as little as a few weeks thanks to Tableau’s training options, including:

 - On-Demand Training: Learn online and at your own pace with free recorded sessions that cover everything from connecting to data and creating views to administering Tableau Server and building funnel charts.